 A computer also allows you to edit the audio files later on, whereas smartphones aren’t always easy to work with.

 If you plan to record your episodes on location, you’ll probably need a good pair of headphones.
-They’ll help you hear what your guests say even when there’s background noise.
+They’ll help you hear your guests’ voices even with background noise.

 Most laptops come with built-in microphones, but you might want to invest in a USB or XLR microphone to capture clear dialogue.